For Immediate Release

 The purpose of the Hampton Roads Estate Planning Council (“HREPC”) is to promote the multi-disciplinary approach to estate planning by supporting its Members; encouraging cooperation among Members to create a thorough and comprehensive estate plan for their clients and a better understanding of the role each Member plays in the process; and to provide education and learning opportunities for its Members and to increase public awareness of the importance of estate planning by a team of professional advisers.

-The Hampton Roads Estate Planning Council is pleased to announce its scholarship for an honorary one-year membership in this Council, which includes an invitation to attend each of our five dinner and educational meetings and our annual seminar (value of $425).
-The scholarship is being offered to students from the following schools: Regent University, Virginia Wesleyan University, Norfolk State University, and Old Dominion University.
-Two scholarships total will be awarded: one for a student in the accounting/finance field of study and one from the law/prelaw field of study.
-The scholarship shall cover the fiscal year July 1, 2022, through June 30, 2023.
+The Hampton Roads Estate Planning Council is pleased to announce its scholarship for an honorary one-year membership in this Council, which includes an invitation to attend each of our five dinner and educational meetings (value of $250).
+The scholarship is being offered to students from the following schools: Regent University, Virginia Wesleyan University, Norfolk State University, Old Dominion University and Tidewater Community College.
+The scholarship shall cover the fiscal year July 1, 2023, through June 30, 2024.

 In order to be eligible, a student must:

 - Have a cumulative GPA of at least 3.0.

 - Be studying or have studied accounting, finance, or law/prelaw.

 - In final year of a bachelor’s degree during the school year that covers the period of the scholarship at one of the universities listed above;

 - Attending a business or accounting master’s program during the school year that covers the period of the scholarship at one of the universities listed above; or

 - Attending Regent University School of Law during the school year that covers the period of the scholarship.